EdwinVW/pitstop/README.md

 - MaintenanceJobFinished

 #### Invoice Service
 The invoice service creates an invoice for all maintenance jobs that have been finished (and are not yet invoiced).
 It only handles events from the message-broker and offers no API.
-The invoice is created as an HTML email message which is emailed to a printer.
-This company will print the invoice and send it to the customer by snail-mail (this last part is out of scope of course).
+The invoice is created as an HTML email message which is emailed to PrestoPrint, a fictitious printing company.

 This service handles the following events: